 “Wow,” I said loudly.
 “So in essence we’ve got two guts, just like a horse!”
 (Everyone knew I was there for equine herbalism studying; I had to front up at the time of registration that I wasn’t there to learn how to herbalise humans – thankfully they were happy to take me).

-I’ve not had colitis since, and by my 30’s I was dipping in and out of eating meat again, not regularly but occasionally, with no adverse effects (funny, that).
-Obviously more food aware by this age although no actual nutrition knowledge.
+I’ve not had colitis since, and by my 30’s I was dipping in and out of eating meat again, not regularly but occasionally, with no adverse effects.
+Obviously I was more food-aware by this age although with no actual nutrition knowledge.
 I’m lucky though - at least I consider myself lucky, in that I’ve always had a relatively healthy outlook, love salads and veggies, and am blessed with a savoury palate with virtually no desire for sugary foods whatsoever.
-I never eat cakes/chocolate/anything ‘sweet’ – just doesn’t do it for me.
+I rarely eat cakes/chocolate/anything ‘sweet’ – just doesn’t do it for me.

 However, despite my healthful regime, whenever I travelled I got Delhi Belly.
 Egypt, amoebic dystentry.
 Nepal – giardia.
-Wherever in the world, something gutty.
-And believe me, I’m always super careful, cos I know my gut.
-Over the decades I’ve just accepted that my gut is my ‘thing’ – some people get migraines, I've got a sensitive gut.
+Wherever I was in the world, my gut said No. And believe me, I’m always super careful cos I know my gut.
+Over the decades I’ve just accepted that my gut is my ‘thing’ – some people get migraines, I've got a 'sensitive' gut.